hphelion/documentation/cloudos/install.create-cloud.md

 As indicated in the [Installation Overview](/cloudos/install/overview) topic, you have a choice at this point:

 * You can follow the wizard-based steps presented in this topic (recommended)
-* Or you can perform the [Advanced Setup Steps](/cloudos/install/advanced-setup-steps) to apply and configure the install modules yourself.
+* Or you can perform the [Advanced Cloud Setup](/cloudos/install/advanced-cloud-setup) to apply and configure the install modules yourself.

 When you create a cloud using the process defined in this topic, a number of OpenStack and Cloud OS install modules are automatically configured and deployed for you.
 In most cases, the automated deployment of install modules will suffice.